Align Cue Points on Third-party Appliances

-This article is intended to help publishers using the Triton Streaming Network via a third-party device or appliance, such as the Telos Zipstream or Wheatstone Streamblade, to align their cue point data with the streaming audio.
+You can align cue point metadata if you are using the Triton Streaming Network via a third-party device or appliance, such as the Telos Zipstream or Wheatstone Streamblade.

 You will use the Audacity Audio Editor and the Triton Stream Debugger to set and test a preset delay between 2 and 5 seconds.